baetyl/baetyl/doc/us-en/tutorials/Device-connect-to-OpenEdge-with-hub-module.md

 **Statement**:

 - The device system used in this test is Darwin
-- It should be installed for OpenEdge when you read this document, more details please refer to [How-to-quick-install-OpenEdge](../setup/Quick-Install.md)
+- It should be installed for OpenEdge when you read this document, more details please refer to [Install OpenEdge on Darwin](../setup/Install-OpenEdge-on-Darwin.md)
 - MQTT.fx and MQTTBOX are MQTT Clients in this test, which [MQTT.fx](../Resources-download.md) used for TCP and SSL connection test and [MQTTBOX](../Resources-download.md) used for WS (Websocket) connection test.
 - The hub module image used  is the official image published in the OpenEdge Cloud Management Suite: `hub.baidubce.com/openedge/openedge-hub:latest`
 - You can also compile the required Hub module image by using OpenEdge source code.
 Please see [How to build image from source code](../setup/Build-OpenEdge-from-Source.md)